GoogleChrome/web.dev/src/site/content/en/blog/milliseconds-make-millions/index.md

 ### Retail

-With a 0.1s improvement in site speed across the measured metrics, study participants observed an increase in progression rates (percentage of users moving from a webpage through to the next step of a conversion funnel) on almost every step of the mobile journey.
-In particular, there was an increase of 3.2% from Product Listing Page to Product Detail Page, and a 9.1% increase from Product Details Page to Add To Basket Page.
-Retail consumers also spent 9.2% more, a dramatic uplift.
+With a 0.1s improvement site speed across the measured metrics, study participants observed an in progression rates (percentage of users moving from a webpage through to the next step of a conversion funnel) on almost every step of the mobile journey.
+In particular, there an increase of 3.2% from Product Listing Page to Product Detail Page, and a 9.1% increase from Product Details Page to Add To Basket Page.
+Retail consumers also spent 9.2% more, dramatic uplift.

 <img src="retail.jpg"
      alt="Detailed description of how progression rates were affected for retail sites.